-Immediately after I launched by kayak, I went to a shallow flats area located on the north side of pond.
+Immediately after I launched my kayak, I went to a shallow flats area located on the north side of the pond.
 Instantly, I noticed a small male bass guarding a bed.
 I prepared my Strike King green pumpkin seed finesse jig with a Zman TRD HogZ trailer also in a green pumpkin seed color.

 As soon as, I threw the jig next to the bed and dragged it one time, immediately fish on.
 I reeled him in, and he measured a total of 12 inches.

-Quickly, I was back to finding another fish.
+Quickly, I was back to locating another fish.
 Paddling to the edge of the flat and without delay, I had a second fish on.
 I told myself I think I have found a pattern today on the bass.

 Quickly measuring and releasing the bass back and back to paddling to the next spot, to repeat the same as before.

 Found a grass line on the next spot and slowly fished the area.
-For the most part I would throw the jig to the grass line and slowly retrieve it back to me.
+For the most part, I would throw the jig to the grass line and slowly retrieve it back to me.
 The last cast to the grass line was a bummer.
 I hooked into a giant and in an instant, she comes up and shakes the jig free.

 Talking to myself not to get down and keep grinding and I did.
 Finding some lily pads in a corner of the pond where the wind was blowing into, I threw my jig up into the lily pads and when I went to skip it along the bottom, I noticed the line was running off.

 Reeling down and setting the hook and it was a fight of a lifetime in the kayak.
-I knew this would be a good fish because of it starting to pull my kayak toward the depths of the pond.
+I knew this would be a good fish because it starting to pull my kayak toward the depths of the pond.

 I knew I would be hooked fishing out of a kayak after landing this good bass.
 I pressed on to the next area toward the boat ramp and threw the jig one more time.
-Surprisingly, I had another hook up and this time it was a 16-inch bass.
+Surprisingly, I had another hookup and this time it was a 16-inch bass.

 In closing, I would have to say this little community park pond holds good bass for the recreational fisherman.